Behaviorism: The Science of Observable Behavior in Psychology

 4. Motivation to perform the behavior

-Social learning theory expanded on these principles, emphasizing cognitive factors in observational learning.
+Social learning theory further elaborated on these ideas, stressing the role of cognitive elements in observational learning.

 Behaviorism in Psychology and Therapy